Tips and Suggestions

 - Number of foreclosure sales

 You have to know what is going on in your community to know which way the market is heading.
 So what’s happening now?
-You need to contact a REALTOR® who actually keeps track of this information in hard copy, not one who offers opinions without support.
+You need to contact a REALTOR® who keeps track of this information, not one who offers opinions without support.

 Do you know the recent absorption rates or sales-listings ratios?
 The Edmonton Real Estate Market is experiencing unprecedented growth – but – will it last forever?

-The LorenzTeam Property Marketing Group has been graphing real estate cycles for over ten years.
-This information is available for Edmonton, Sherwood Park & Acreages etc. Call us if you would like to discuss local trends in our Real Estate market.
+The LorenzTeam Realty Group has been graphing real estate cycles for over ten years.
+This information is available for Edmonton, Sherwood Park & Surrounding Communities.
+Call us if you would like to discuss local trends in our Real Estate market.

 Is Condo Convenience For You?